The RMS Safer Drivers Course, will provide you with 20 Logbook Hours when you complete the course.

 How will the 20 hours credit be recorded in my log book after I complete the course?

 As you complete each module the facilitator or coach will enter the details and sign off the course completion in your logbook on page 110, ‘Structured Lesson Record Keeper and Safer Drivers Course Record’.
-In addition, the driving coach will enter 20 hours credit in the ‘Driver experience record’ section of your log book so you can keep an accurate running total of your
+In addition, the driving coach will enter 20 hours credit in the ‘Driver experience record’ section of your log book so you can keep an accurate running total of your log book driving hours.

 What happens if a learner driver only completes module one?